isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-overview.md

 >[!PREREQUISITES]
 >
->Work with your Adobe account team to ensure that your [!DNL DSP] account has the following permissions.
+>Work with your [!DNL Adobe] account team to ensure that your [!DNL DSP] account has the following permissions.
 >
 >1.
 Permission to use the [!DNL FreeWheel] programmatic guaranteed workflow, which is required to submit an ad for a programmatic guaranteed deal to [!DNL FreeWheel].
 >